ysugimoto/gov/README.md

 >> v1.0.0
 ```

-After that, you can push to remote:
+After that, you can push to remote with new commit and tag:

 ```
 $ git push --folow-tags
 ```